SiliconLabs/gecko-os-webapp/README.md

 Will start a task that listens for file changes, and compile/compress HTML, CSS and JS

-When developing on a local server and communicating with a remote device, set the option `host:'[device IP]'` when creating the device model in `/public/js/app.js`. _N.B. a comma will have to be added between the key value pairs (the line above) as this adds an additional property to the object._ To sucessfully communicate with a remote device, the WiConnect variable `http.server.cors_origin` needs to be set appropriately.
+When developing on a local server and communicating with a remote device, set the option `host:'[device IP]'` when creating the device model in `/public/js/app.js`. _N.B. a comma will have to be added between the key value pairs (the line above) as this adds an additional property to the object._ To sucessfully communicate with a remote device, the ZentriOS variable `http.server.cors_origin` needs to be set appropriately.

 If a grunt task fails to run and an error about missing packages is displayed, you may need to run `npm install` to install any missing packages.